kuyan-judith/CWParser/README.md

 functions:

+set_vanilla_path( str ):
+	tells the module where to find the vanilla game

+set_mod_docs_path( str ):
+	tells the module where to find your homemade mods

+set_workshop_path( str ):
+	tells the modulewhere to find steam workshop mods

 set_expand_inlines( bool ):
 	sets whether to look inside inline scripts by default when iterating over CWList contents (default False)